udippant/base-drafts/draft-ietf-quic-http.md

 identified server push.
 If the server has not yet started to send the server push, it can use the receipt of a CANCEL_PUSH frame to avoid opening a push stream.
-If the push stream has been opened by the server, the server SHOULD send a QUIC RST_STREAM frame on that stream and cease transmission of the response.
+If the push stream has been opened by the server, the server SHOULD send a QWIK RST_STREAM frame on that stream and cease transmission of the response.

 A server can send this frame to indicate that it will not be fulfilling a promise prior to creation of a push stream.
 Once the push stream has been created, sending CANCEL_PUSH has no effect on the state of the push stream.
-A QUIC RST_STREAM frame SHOULD be used instead to abort transmission of the server push response.
+A QWIK RST_STREAM frame SHOULD be used instead to abort transmission of the server push response.

 A CANCEL_PUSH frame is sent on the control stream.
 Sending a CANCEL_PUSH frame